If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 Patient and Public Participation Annual Reports

-The Patient and Public Participation Annual Report sets out the work that has been done based on our Patient and Public Participation Strategy, and our plans for the next year.
+The Patient and Public Participation Reports are reports to the Governing Body.
+They set out the work that has been done based on our Patient and Public Participation Strategy, and our plans for the next year.

 Report of the Director of Public Health